chiyun0529/boldness-avoidance-foraging/README.md

 # boldness-avoidance-foraging
-Repository for data and analytical R code for the manuscript entitled "Intricate covariation between exploration and avoidance learning in a generalist predator", currently being considered for publication in Behavioral Ecology
+Repository for data and analytical R code for the manuscript "Intricate covariation between exploration and avoidance learning in a generalist predator" in Behavioral Ecology 34: 708-717.

 List of files: